Joey-TS/OS-Lab-codes/README.md

-This repository containd the Operating Lab codes for B.Tech CS in CUSAT.
+This repository contains the Operating Lab codes for B.Tech CS in CUSAT. <br>

 <b>Note : </b> It is highly advised that you practise creating the programs yourself and leaning how it works.
-This repository is meant to help if you are stuck/need a reference to understand from.
+This repository is meant to help if you are stuck/need a reference to understand from. <br>

 The codes consist of the following: